eddiearnoldz/CV/README.md

 <kbd>**Strong communicator**</kbd>

 For the past ten years I have taken other people's writing and given the audience an honest and truthful representation of the writer's world.
 Being able to communicate not just a thought but a feeling puts me in a great position to communicate clearly with my peers as well as interdeparmentally and on the client-side.

-<kbd>**Native spanish speaker**</kbd>

-Having a Colombian mother and growing up in South America I am fluent in Spanish and can facilitate communication between English and Spanish as a translator.
+Having a Colombian mother and growing up in South America I am also fluent in Spanish and can facilitate communication between English and Spanish as a translator.

 <kbd>**Adaptable**</kbd>